This post may contain affiliate links. Please read my disclosure.

 - Adjust the amount of butter depending on how thick you want your sauce (add more butter for thinner sauce, less for thicker).

-- Clarified butter will work best in this recipe, but it's not a requirement.
+- Clarified butter will work great in this recipe, but it's not a requirement.

 - If the sauce has broken (butter and egg yolks separate), blend it for another 20-30 seconds.
 You can also add 1-2 tablespoons of hot water to help thicken it.